HHS/OPRE-OPS/docs/Security-Compliance/Security-Controls/si-03/index.md

 ## OPS Implementation

-TOOD: container signing ? seek inherited text from IaaS provider
+TODO: a. container signing in GH and/or Azure to help with some layers of malicious code prevention. seek inherited text from IaaS provider

+b. updated based on whatever tooling A uses

+c. put some text in about [container scanning tools]

+d.
+System Owners will review alerts from tooling and document any false positives within the tool.

 ### Control Origination

-Hybrid with IaaS vendor and OPS
+Hybrid with IaaS vendor and OPS.
+Inherited from ACF Tech (AMS)

 ### Related Content